 Smooth out the payment process

-A lot of travelers abandon your website at this point.
-To encourage them to stick around, SiteMinder reports that your online payment process should be:
+A lot of travellers abandon your website at this point.
+To encourage them to stick around your online payment process should be:

 - Totally secure.
-Two thirds of US travelers are nervous about being redirected to pay.
+Two thirds of US travellers are nervous about being redirected to pay.

 - Simple.
-63% of Chinese travelers say an overly complex payment page frustrates them.
+63% of Chinese travellers say an overly complex payment page frustrates them.

 - Flexible in terms of currency.
-A third of US + UK travelers would abandon the purchase if USD + GBP are not displayed.
+A third of US + UK travellers would abandon the purchase if USD + GBP are not displayed.

 Alleviate buyer’s guilt